 Have you decided what size and pattern you’ll be using for your pattern?
 We hope you already bought the yarn you’ll be using for your crochet blanket!

 Are you ready to start working on your blanket?

 Work on your Foundation Row

 Since some blanket patterns require a foundation row, we’ll have to start with this one.
 A foundation row is made using a chain stitch, or other foundation stitches as specified in your pattern.

 The length of this row will determine the size of your blanket.

 After working on your foundation stitch, you can now proceed to work on the whole blanket!
 If you’re feeling overwhelmed, just relax and take it one step at a time.

-If you can’t figure out some of the stitches, you can check our list of Crochet Stitches.
+If you can’t figure out some of the stitches, you can check our list of Crochet Stitches for Blankets.
 Some of the stitches have video tutorials that you can follow, while others have detailed written tutorials to help you understand how to make the stitch.

 Finishing the Crochet Blanket

 If you’re working on a granny square blanket that needs joining, now’s the perfect time to join your squares!
 Make sure you follow the instructions on your pattern to achieve a clean and seamless join.